 Under an October 2012 development and collaboration agreement for velusetrag, we and Alfasigma S.p.A ("Alfasigma") (formerly Alfa Wassermann S.p.A.) agreed to collaborate in the execution of a two-part Phase 2 program to test the efficacy, safety and tolerability of velusetrag in the treatment of patients with gastroparesis (a medical condition consisting of a paresis (partial paralysis) of the stomach, resulting in food remaining in the stomach for a longer time than normal).
 Alfasigma has an exclusive option to develop and commercialize velusetrag in the EU, Russia, China, Mexico and certain other countries, while we retain full rights to velusetrag in the United States, Canada, Japan and certain other countries.
 As part of this agreement, Alfasigma funded the majority of the costs associated with the Phase 2 gastroparesis program, which consisted of a Phase 2 study focused on gastric emptying and a Phase 2 study focused on symptoms.
-If Alfasigma exercises its license option at the completion of the Phase 2 program, then we are entitled to receive a \$10.0 million option fee.
-If velusetrag is successfully developed and commercialized, we are entitled to receive potential future contingent payments totaling up to \$53.5 million, and royalties on net sales by Alfasigma ranging from the low teens to 20%.
+Now that these studies are complete, Alfasigma has the right to exercise its license option, and if it does so, we would receive a \$10.0 million option fee.
+If velusetrag is successfully developed and commercialized under the agreement with Alfasigma, we are entitled to receive potential future contingent payments totaling up to \$53.5 million, and royalties on net sales by Alfasigma ranging from the low teens to 20%.